noun (plural emergencies)

 - If they declare a public health emergency, governments can skip the negotiating.

-- 1.1 [as modifier] Arising from or used in an emergency: an emergency exitMore example sentences
+- 1.1 [as modifier] Arising from or needed or used in an emergency: an emergency exitMore example sentences

 - The team carried out emergency operations day and night by torchlight.

 - It said emergency exits were blocked, floors were dirty and there were no female toilets.

 - Bad as this staircase was, the two other emergency exits were worse, McIntyre later said.

 - 1.2A person with a medical condition requiring immediate treatment.More example sentences